-At a meeting last Saturday in Kireka, a Kampala suburb, the “non-partisan, non-religious and non-profit” IWA, launched the Teso Health Appeal (THA), fund-raising drive, to attract donations, locally and abroad, for the construction of the 40 billion-shilling hospital.
+At a meeting last Saturday in Kireka, the “non-partisan, non-religious and non-profit” IWA, launched the Teso Health Appeal (THA), fund-raising drive, to attract donations, locally and abroad, for the construction of the 40 billion-shilling hospital.

 The THA was spearheaded by an IWA interim committee, headed by Tom Okelloto, a Kampala businessman.
 The meeting later elected the interim members for a three-year term.
 IWA will comprise the Executive, a Board of Trustees and a Council of Elders.

 In the keynote address, on the “Significance of Tribal Identity and Role of Unity as a Driver to Success”, another Kampala businessman and an interim organizer, James Oromait, lamented the disunity among the Iteso.
 He said that they “are so disunited and disoriented that, even when they are ministers, they are disappointing.”